giaco91/GAN-codes/README.md

 The file "e_gan.py" is a vanilla implementation of a deep convolutional evolutionary GAN.
 It is highly inspired by the ideas of Chaoyue Wang et. al.

 ## Deep convolutional adversarial autoencoder (AAE)
-The file "aae.py" is a vanilla implementation of a deep convolutional adversarial autoencoder.
+The file "aae.py" is a vanilla implementation of a deep convolutional adversarial autoencoder, proposed by Alireza Makhzani et. al.

 ## DC-GAN regularized by a AAE (AAE-GAN)
 The file "aae_gan.py" is a vanilla implementation of a AAE regularized GAN.
 It is a mixture between the ideas of